 This is the same basic principle of negligence that applies when drivers are to blame for causing car accidents.
 Animal owners have a duty to prevent their animals from causing accidents, and, if they fail to meet this duty, they can be held accountable.
 Whether and to what extent insurance coverage is available will depend on the circumstances involved, with auto insurance, homeowners’ insurance, and commercial liability insurance all potentially coming into play.

-Schedule a Free Car Accident Consultation in Boca Raton, FL
+Contact Hollander Law Firm Accident Injury Lawyers For a Free Car Accident Consultation in Boca Raton, FL

 No matter what happened, if you or a loved one has been involved in a car accident involving an animal, you owe it to yourself to speak with an attorney to find out what options you have available.
-For a free, no-obligation consultation, contact Hollander Law Firm in Boca Raton today.
+For a free, no-obligation consultation, contact Hollander Law Firm Accident Injury Lawyers in Boca Raton today.
 You can reach us 24/7 online or by phone at 888-751-7770, and you pay nothing unless we win.